Air pollution in Taiwan: Solving Taiwan's Air Pollution

 For a long time now, there have been serious issues with air pollution in the central and southern regions of Taiwan.
 In hopes of rectifying this issues, in 2017 Taiwan Healthy Air Action Alliance launched the "Anti-Air Pollution and Blue Sky Parade".
 The Director of Environmental Protection, Li Yingyuan, responded to an appeal stating "the actual air pollution of China Steel, Taipower, and China National Petroleum Corporation have all been reduced.
 Please join our Environmental Group and supervise the amount of emission.
-It is, however, difficult to reduce emissions by 50% within a short 3 years.
+It is, however, difficult to reduce emissions by 50% within 3 years.
 Instead we can reduce emissions by 25%.
 In terms of PM2.5, that can be reduced to 18 micrograms in 2020".

 The Tsai Ing-wen government has agreed to conduct a health risk assessment of Dalinpu and it is in progress.
 As for the Linyuan area, it is considered as a health risk area; SOx and NOx have increased by 30-40%.

 The country's top 30 pollution sources are mainly from state-owned enterprises and other steel, electric and petrochemical companies.
 An emission reduction management has been implemented for the top 20 factories in state-owned enterprises.
 Air pollution charges will also be implemented.
 Plans have been made to phase out diesel trucks.
 They will be replaced with electric trucks.
 Public transportation will also be used when companies are transporting things like fruits and vegetables.

+Mass Rapid Transit (MRT) Expansion and its Impact

+One active solution that has already been implemented is the expansion of the MRT (Mass Rapid Transit) system, which began in 1996.
+This expansion has contributed in mitigating urban air pollution, particularly in the metropolitan area of Taipei City, by providing a cleaner alternative to both private and public vehicles, thus lowering emissions from the transportation sector.
+Studies haven shown a significant reduction of approximately 1.5 times in carbon monoxide (CO) and NO2 levels between 1996 and 2012.
+However, the same analyses also reveal a notable increase in ozone (O3) concentration following the MRT system's expansion.